Table of Contents

 Is a Traditional Savings Account FDIC Insured?

 Yes.
-The FDIC plays an important role in insuring deposits, depending on the ownership category in which your funds are insured and how your accounts are titled.
+The FDIC is important in insuring deposits, depending on the ownership category in which your funds are insured and how your accounts are titled.
 The standard deposit insurance coverage limit is $250,000 per depositor, per FDIC-insured bank, and per ownership category.

 In addition to this, as mentioned above, FDIC deposit insurance safeguards money you save at an FDIC-insured bank in traditional deposit accounts, such as: